Run your first scan

 Create the scan

-7. Choose optional review settings, such as Batch API artifacts or adversarial vendor review, if your plan exposes them.
+- If your workflow mode exposes them, choose the model and any optional review settings, such as Batch API artifacts or adversarial vendor review.

 The scan detail page shows live log output while workers claim and process the job.